- Prepayment discount

-QuarterSpot provides a lot of the information necessary to understand their product, but there’s still a lot missing.
-I’d like to see some more information regarding the cost of their loans, primarily a more overt disclosure of the fees involved in the process.
+QuarterSpot provides a limited amount of information on its website about its loan products.
+I’d like to see some more information regarding the cost of loans, primarily a more overt disclosure of the fees involved in the process.

 Customer Service & Technical Support

-Customer service is available by phone, email, or through their website.
+Customer service is available by phone, email, or through the QuarterSpot website.
 You can also interact with QuarterSpot on Twitter.
-Most reviewers claim that the customer service is easy to get a hold of, helpful, and transparent.
+Most reviewers claim that customer service is easy to get a hold of, helpful, and transparent.

 Negative Reviews & Complaints

-QuarterSpot has a presence on the Better Business Bureau website.
-Currently, however, they’re unrated.
-Otherwise, the lender has very few reviews across the web, though the few they have are primarily positive.
+QuarterSpot has a presence on the Better Business Bureau website and has an A+ rating.
+Otherwise, the lender has very few reviews across the web, though the few it does have are primarily positive.
 Some criticisms of the product include:

-- High Cost Of Borrowing: As is the case with alternative lenders more broadly, you’ll be spending more on your loan than you would by going through a traditional route like a bank.
+- High Cost Of Borrowing: As is the case with alternative lenders more broadly, you’ll be spending more on your loan than you would by going through a traditional route, such as with a bank.

 - Restrictions On Industries: There are a fairly large number of industries not served by QuarterSpot (see above).

-- Personal Guarantee: Though common with alternative lenders, you should be aware that a personal guarantee allows the lender to not just come after your business’s assets, but your own personal assets should you default.
+- Personal Guarantee: Though common with alternative lenders, you should be aware that a personal guarantee allows the lender to not just come after your business’s assets but also your own personal assets should you default.

 Positive Reviews & Testimonials

-Customer and professional reviews of QuarterSpot tend to be positive, though their customer review footprint is a lot smaller than those of many other alternative lenders.
-They currently rate 8.2 out of 10 on TrustPilot with 19 reviews on file.
+Customer and professional reviews of QuarterSpot tend to be positive, though its customer review footprint is a lot smaller than those of many other alternative lenders.
+The lender currently rates 8.2 out of 10 on Trustpilot, with 19 reviews on file.
 Some of the things reviewers like best include:

 - Customer Service: Customers seem to generally find QuarterSpot’s customer service to be friendly and responsive.

-- Prepayment Forgiveness Policy: One of the biggest selling points for QuarterSpot is their prepayment policy, which not only doesn’t penalize you for paying off your loan early, but gives you a discount for doing so.
+- Prepayment Forgiveness Policy: One of the biggest selling points for QuarterSpot is its prepayment policy, which not only doesn’t penalize you for paying off your loan early but gives you a discount for doing so.

 Alternative loans are a high-risk prospect for businesses, let’s make no mistake.
 Because the loans are so expensive and have to be repaid so quickly, QuarterSpot will not work for all merchants.
-However, because QuarterSpot offers the opportunity to save by repaying early, they’re worth considering if you need capital but don’t have access to less expensive financing options.
+However, because QuarterSpot offers the opportunity to save by repaying early, this lender is worth considering if you need capital but don’t have access to less expensive financing options.

 Chances are, QuarterSpot isn’t your only option, though.
 Curious about your other options?
 Check out our loan alternatives.